dandepan303/blog/content/page/my-stuff/index.md

 This is where I put my stuff in my setup.
 Maybe it's to flex, but it's mostly for me in case I ever forget what I have.

-Don't question what's in my setup.
-If you do, I guess you can leave a comment, but if you really judge, I might have to ban you.

 ---

 ## Main PC